tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Adventurer Feat

-Once per day, you can reroll your relationship advantages check with a heroic or ambiguous relationship.
+Once per full recovery, you can reroll your relationship advantages check with a heroic or ambiguous relationship.

 #### Champion Feat